 26 May Building stronger bones: Exercise for osteoporosis

-With over 2.2 million Australians over the age of 50 affected by osteoporosis, it’s easy to see why looking after bone health is important as you age.
+With over 1.2 million Australians affected by osteoporosis, it’s easy to see why looking after bone health is important as you age.
 But what are the best exercises for preventing and managing osteoporosis?

 What is Osteoporosis?